 - 7.1.
 The Institute is responsible for ensuring that design of courses of learning leading to awards enables students to achieve the learning outcomes for both the award type and the discipline.
 Decisions about design of awards must take into account students' likelihood of successfully achieving award outcomes and also must ensure that integrity of award outcomes is maintained.
-In the case of cluster awards a pedagogical rationale is to be considered during the RPL process. - 7.2.
+In the case of cluster awards a pedagogical rationale. - 7.2.
 The Academic Registrar is responsible for recording the Assessors decision as to the assessment of the application by a student for credit and the operational implementation of this procedure. - 7.3.
-Schools should specify: - 7.3.1. any units and/or portion of the higher education course for which credit isto be given; and - 7.3.2. the work to be performed by the person to complete the higher education course.
+Schools should specify: - any units and/or portion of the higher education course for which credit is to be given; and - the work to be performed by the person to complete the higher education course.